rstgroup/zf-grafana-dashboards-module/README.md

 It's also possible to store dashboard definitions elsewhere.
 To do it, you need to do two things:

-* Implement your own `DashboardRepository`, define it in Zend's Service Manager and configure module to use it:
+* Implement your own `DashboardApiRepository`, define it in Zend's Service Manager and configure module to use it:

     ```php
     return [